mattbierner/blog.mattbierner.com/_posts/2014-03-06-hash-array-mapped-tries-in-javascript.md

 var BUCKET_SIZE = Math.pow(2, SIZE); // 32
 ```

-Once indexed node reaches a set capacity, they will be converted to an array.
+Once indexed nodes reach a set capacity, they will be converted to an array.
 An array node  is a [hash trie][mb-hashtrie] style internal node with a sparse child array.
 Our indexed nodes will contain at most 16 entries and use a 32 bit bitmap.
 Array Nodes will contain at most 32 entries.

 ```
 // Size when we convert an indexed node to an array node